keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metric.md

     For example, you might have `dev-prometheus`
-    as the name of the Prometheus server that monitors the dev deployment and `prod-prometheus` as the name of the Prometheus server that monitors the production deployment
+    as the name of the Prometheus server that monitors the dev deployment and `prod-prometheus` as the name of the Prometheus server that monitors the production deployment.
   * **query** -- String in the provider-specific query language, used to obtain a metric.
   * **fetchIntervalSeconds** -- Number of seconds between updates of the metric